wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/fluent-forward.rst

 socket_path
 ^^^^^^^^^^^

-This indicates the path of the UPD socket to be read from.
+This indicates the path of the UDP socket to be listen.
 The socket will be created at runtime in the designated path.

 +--------------------+--------------------------------------------------+
 | **Default value**  | n/a                                              |